There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

 Limousine companies offer sightseeing tours of the city.
 They can help you pick and choose appropriate places for you.

-Whether you are coming on a business trip, or to relax alone or with your friends or family Geneva is the place that you will enjoy.
+Whether you are coming on a business trip, or to relax alone or with your friends or family this is the place that you will enjoy.